 - Expanding availability of NJPs including geographic and levels/types of crime

 As a result the evaluation forms (questionnaires), which are given to all participants in the NJPs, have been revised.
 This improves the monitoring of their effectiveness and enables improvements to be made if identified in the questionnaires.

 For a more detailed summary of the evaluation and a copy of the full report please click here

-How do I access Restorative Justice services?
+How do I access Restorative Justice services in Dorset now?

 - The use of pre-sentence RJ processes is also under development with the courts service and other agencies in Dorset.

 - The OPCC has commissioned the Borough of Poole, through the Safer Poole Team, to deliver the Restorative Dorset Service for offences committed by adults (18 years old and above).
 This has been in operation since September 2017 and provides both Restorative Mediation for anti-social behaviour cases and RJ for any crime type, including post-conviction, subject to a robust risk assessment process – for details and to access this service please see here

 To access RJ for crimes committed by children and young people (under 18 years old) please see the ‘Youth Out of Court Disposals’ section under the three main SSCT focus areas here.
 The Safe Schools and Communities Team (SSCT) will refer more serious crimes onto the Combined Dorset Youth Offending Service (YOS), who can also offer RJ to victims.